rajatmodi62/apm/README.md

 python 1_extract_coco_features.py
 python train.py
 ```
+Here we share the training code on the COCO dataset.
+Basically, we first dump features from Dinov2 backbone on coco-train set.
 You may need to download coco-train set and save it  in the data/ directory for training.
 Otherwise, you can finetune on the checkpoints we have shared.

 ## Islands of Agreement

 We illustrate that the idea of islands of agreement in the GLOM paper actually works.
 The below video has been shared **with permission** from Geoffrey Hinton.